Forest-Economics-Goettingen/optimLanduse/README.md

 of Gosling et al. (2020) and is also firmly integrated into the **optimLanduse** package.
 It can be accessed via *exampleData(“exampleGosling.xlsx”)*.
-The data integrated in the package comes already in the expected *optimLanduse* format, such that it can be used without any data processing.
+The data integrated in the package comes already in the required *optimLanduse* format, such that it can be used without any data processing.

 Enriching agricultural farms with agroforestry has been promoted as a